starwit-trainings/java-basics/02-language-introduction/Readme.md

     * [while](https://www.w3schools.com/java/java_while_loop.asp) -> Run a loop for as long a value/expression is true (this one can lead to infinite loops, be careful)

 #### Tasks
-* Run code and observe its output
+* Review the code, run it and observe its output
 * Modify the if/else decision to trigger else branch
 * Implement a countdown from 10 to 0 using a for loop
 * Implement a loop that prints all even numbers between 20 to 30 (inclusive) using a while loop
-* Play with the new switch expression syntax (https://docs.oracle.com/en/java/javase/21/language/switch-expressions-and-statements.html)
+* Bonus: Play with the new switch expression syntax (https://docs.oracle.com/en/java/javase/21/language/switch-expressions-and-statements.html)

 ### 02 - Methods and Parameters
 In order to break down software into manageable pieces methods (or functions) are a key concept and handing over parameters is essential to make them reusable.
 This example project shows you how to do this.
 Also we'll finally write some simple tests to verify our code works as expected.
 Turns out, methods are also essential to write testable code.